nykula/nyan-cote/README.md

 Lets you write `cote` microservices with type safety, code completion and less naming boilerplate.
 You call a method on your TypeScript class instance;
-processes discover each other and comunicate behind the scenes.
+processes discover each other and communicate behind the scenes.

 ## Usage

 ### See `cote` docs first

 - https://github.com/dashersw/cote#components-reference

 ### Install `nyan-cote`